 Procedure:

-Making a solution: glassware and solubility
+Making a Solution from a solid.

 Choose the correct glassware to make solution.

 Clean the glassware thoroughly via an acid bath of 1 % HCl or HNO3 along with soap to remove any impurities (safety warning: with any strong acid, use gloves, goggles, and other appropriate personal protective equipment).